Functional Regression with Intensively Measured Longitudinal Outcomes: A New Lens through Data Partitioning: Introduction

 Relatively little work in combining estimators from dependent data blocks exists.
 Estimators proposed by \citet{chang2015} and \citet{li2020} are not robust to misspecification of the between-block correlation model.
 The (Doubly) Distributed and Integrated Method of Moments of \cite{hector2020a, hector2020b} provides the theoretical foundation for efficiently combining correlated estimates across dependent data sources.
 Their approach focuses on estimating homogeneous parameters of interest in the presence of heterogeneous nuisance parameters by combining estimating functions using the generalized method of moments \citep[GMM,][]{hansen1982}.
 Assuming homogeneous basis approximation parameters over each block is equivalent to the belief that the functional parameter is cyclical with period length equivalent to the block length.
 This assumption is unreasonable for wearable device data.
 A more flexible approach would allow for heterogeneity of basis approximation parameters.

-Additionally, the estimated functional regression parameter is often assumed a smooth function over time.
+The estimated functional regression parameter is often assumed a smooth function over time.
 Specifically, separate estimates of $\bbeta(t)$ in each block of longitudinal outcomes exhibit undesirable discontinuities at partition break points, which is not consistent with our model or our intuition.
 To address this substantial difficulty, we encode smoothness of the parameter function directly in the estimation procedure through a constraint and penalty term added to a GMM objective function.
 By handling these constraints in the estimation rather than with computationally expensive post-processing procedures, we improve model interpretability and maximize computational efficiency.
 These additional constraints require us to develop asymptotic theory for constrained GMM estimators, which we achieve by projecting the parameter space into a lower dimension.
 We use this new theory to derive inferential properties of our proposed estimator of $\eta_1, \eta_2, \eta_3, \eta_4$ and $\beta_1(t)$.
-Finally, we propose a smooth constrained meta (SCM) estimator asymptotically equivalent to the constrained GMM solution that delivers optimal statistical inference in exceptionally fast computational time.
+We then propose a smooth constrained meta (SCM) estimator asymptotically equivalent to the constrained GMM solution that delivers optimal statistical inference in exceptionally fast computational time.
+Finally, we establish full theoretical and computational scalability of our distributed approach in realistic data collection paradigms by establishing the asymptotic properties of our estimators when the number of longitudinal outcomes per participant diverges.